Best Winter Curb Appeal Ideas from 18 Professionals

 Clean your front door – remove the insect remnants and webs.
-Nothing is worse than approaching a home only to discover insects squished or trapped in webs on a doors front, hinges, corners and threshhold.
+Nothing is worse than approaching a home only to discover insects squished or trapped in webs on a doors front, hinges, corners and threshold.

-Change handle and lock on front door – the constant, beating-down sunshine that has occurred all summer long here in South Florida can really do a number on a door’s lock and handle.
-The finish can quickly be tarnished when you experience day after day of bright sunshine and high heat that are all too familiar here in Florida.
+Change handle and lock on the front door – the constant, beating-down sunshine that has occurred all summer long here in South Florida can really do a number on a door’s lock and handle.
+The finish can quickly be tarnished when you experience day after day of bright sunshine and high heat that is all too familiar here in Florida.
 Sorry, you Northerners if you’re reading this now in the dead of winter and could really use some rays!

-Prepare your lawn and landscaping – we’re forever green here in South Florida, so year round maintenance of your home’s grass, bushes, hedges and garden beds are a must if your plans are to captivate home Buyers.
+Prepare your lawn and landscaping – we’re forever green here in South Florida, so year-round maintenance of your home’s grass, bushes, hedges and garden beds are a must if your plans are to captivate home Buyers.

 Garden bed mulch doesn’t last forever and should be refreshed, plumping up your garden beds.
 You could always try the newer brown color or go with the traditional red toned color.
-Remember too that when you layer about 3 inches of mulch or more it can discourage those pesty weeds from growing.
+Remember too that when you layer about 3 inches of mulch or more it can discourage those pesky weeds from growing.